 The level of protection these antibodies provide depends on the specific virus—and for COVID-19, scientists still aren’t sure whether immunity develops this way.
 But the hope is that these antibodies might indicate at least some level of protection against COVID-19, once someone has recovered from illness.

 The important word there is might.
-On April 17, Dr. Michael Ryan, executive director of the WHO Health Emergencies Program, warned that “nobody is sure whether someone with antibodies is fully protected against having the disease or being exposed again.”
-Scientists and health officials hope to know more in the coming weeks and months.
+On April 17th, Michael Ryan, M.D., executive director of the WHO Health Emergencies Program, warned that “nobody is sure whether someone with antibodies is fully protected against having the disease or being exposed again.”
+Scientists and health officials hope to know more in the coming months.

-In order to know if you have the anitbodies for COVID-19, you need a test for them, and antibody testing is just beginning to roll out in this country.
-Unlike polymerase chain reaction (PCR) nasal swab testing, which tells you if you currently have COVID-19, antibody tests have the potential to tell us who has already recovered from the virus—even if such individuals never showed any symptoms, which occurs in up to 25% of all cases, according to the Centers for Disease Control and Prevention (CDC).
+In order to know if you have the antibodies for COVID-19, you need a test for them.
+Unlike polymerase chain reaction (PCR) nasal-swab testing, which tells you if you currently have COVID-19, antibody tests have the potential to tell us who has already recovered from the virus—even if such individuals never showed any symptoms, which occurs in at least 25% of all cases, according to the Centers for Disease Control and Prevention (CDC).
 This is especially important for us to learn to help stop community spread among people whose symptoms are so mild they might not know they have COVID-19 in the first place—but are continuing to engage with others, potentially transmitting the disease.

 This is a really big deal.
-“The faster we can clear individuals from active disease state, the faster we can mitigate the socio-economic downturn and social disruption,“ explains Dr. Rashid Chotani, vice president of Medical Affairs at CareLife Medical.
+“The faster we can clear individuals from active disease state, the faster we can mitigate the socio-economic downturn and social disruption,“ explains Dr. Chotani.
 In other words, the more people we can test, the more experts will know about when it’s safe to reopen the economy again.